-Who talks about a headscarf and who talks about a double-edged sword?
+My question is who talks about a headscarf, and who talks about a double-edged sword?
 And what do they say?

-“Before working for Vivaling, I worked for quite a few Asian companies.
-Being a woman of colour and a Muslim and having a disability I was faced with many awkward and emotional confrontations.
-As a Muslim woman wearing a headscarf is a means of honour and protection and on many occasions while working for Asian companies I was told to remove my headscarf or lose my job.
-Now when it is your only income you feel hopeless.
-I felt completely humiliated but what choice did I have?
-However, coming to Vivaling has changed all of this, because I am so happy, I`ve never ever ever felt like I needed to answer to anyone about who I am. “
+“Before working for VivaLing, I worked for quite a few Asian companies and, being a woman of colour and Muslim and having a disability, I was faced with many awkward and emotional confrontations.
+As a Muslim woman, wearing a headscarf is a means of honour and protection and on many occasions, while working for Asian companies, I was told to remove my headscarf or lose my job.
+Now, when it is your only income, you feel hopeless.
+I felt completely humiliated, but what choice did I have?
+However, coming to VivaLing has changed all of this because I am so happy.
+I’ve never ever ever ever felt like I needed to answer to anyone about who I am.”

-“My identity was never an issue in Jamaica we are taught that black nationalism, black pride and self determination are some of the core tenants that makes us who we are as Jamaicans.
-I have lived in America and the UK though and my experiences have been in some situations hateful and vile.
-Now that I am living in Japan , I have experienced a somewhat double-edged sword.
-On the one hand I am as exotic as an Aki fruit, but in other cases there is an undercurrent of disapproval and passive aggression by others towards me who see the colour of my skin as an issue.”
+“My identity was never an issue in Jamaica.
+We are taught that black nationalism, black pride and self determination are some of the core tenants that makes us who we are as Jamaicans.
+I have lived in America and the UK, though, and my experiences have been in some situations hateful and vile.
+Now that I am living in Japan, I have experienced a somewhat double-edged sword.
+On the one hand, I am as exotic as an Aki fruit, but in other cases there is an undercurrent of disapproval and passive aggression by others toward me who see the colour of my skin as an issue.”

-I mention this because it is important to realise that some progress has been made.
-There are still many problems in the world but the progress that has been made must be recognised so that we can address the present and the future with confidence.
+I mention this because it’s important to realise that some progress has been made.
+There are still many problems in the world, but the progress that has been made must be recognised so that we can address the present and the future with confidence.